Resume and Cover Letters

 • Community Service

-• Professionalism: Eliminate all typos and misspellings by asking others to proofread your resumé.
+• Professionalism: Eliminate all typos and misspellings by asking others to proofread your resume.

-FUNCTION conveys an impression of you that meets the reader's needs
+Function conveys an impression of you that meets the reader's needs

-• Image: Decide what image you want your resumé to communicate.
+• Image: Decide what image you want your resume to communicate.
 Does it show that you are a leader, a team player, an artist, an innovator, a salesperson, or something else?

 • Content: Select 3 core qualities that define you and are of importance to the position for which you are applying.
-Make sure that your resumé focuses on skills and accomplishments that reflect these core qualities.
+Make sure that your resume focuses on skills and accomplishments that reflect these core qualities.

 • Style: Start off sentences with action verbs to convey enthusiasm and achievement.

-FEEDBACK allows others to offer ideas for strengthening your resumé
+Feedback allows others to offer ideas for strengthening your resume

 • Sources: Consult Career Services, professors, family, friends, and professionals in your field.